yetanotherco/aligned_layer/README.md

 We are downloading a proof previously generated, sending it to Aligned, and retrieving the results from Ethereum Holesky testnet.
 Aligned is using EigenLayer to do a fast and cheap verification of more than one thousand proofs per second.

-4. Send the proof with:
+4. Let's send the proof to be verified in Aligned:

 ```bash
 rm -rf ~/.aligned/aligned_verification_data/ &&